criar-art/wallet.digitalz.app/README.md

 # Wallet Digitalz App

-Wallet Digitalz was developed to help organize your finances, offering a simple way to record your expenses and amounts.
-Have the freedom to create and manage your records intuitively, and can easily delete or update them as needed.
+Discover a new way to manage your finances with our app.
+Developed to simplify financial organization, we offer an intuitive interface to easily record expenses and amounts.
+Your data is stored securely on your device using encryption to protect your privacy.
+Our simple and elegant design provides a pleasant user experience as you create and manage your records with complete freedom to edit or delete them as needed.
+Light and efficient, our app was designed to help you keep your finances organized with ease.

 ## Download On PlayStore
 <a href="https://play.google.com/store/apps/details?id=com.criar.art.walletdigitalzapp" target="_blank">